 Imported from the UK several years ago, Ginny is the typical ‘bomb-proof’ cob, she’s perfect on the lead-rein, in the school and out on the hills- and is even happy to ‘pop’ a jump or two!

 Athena was the first foal to be born at Konna Baza Sakar and is just starting her ‘formal’ education.
-Working first with Josie and now Claire, she’s busy learning about long-reining, lunging and pressure and release.
+Athena will be working on her transitions and bends for a bit longer, however is happily under saddle and forward going.

 Small riding ponies are surprisingly difficult to find in Bulgaria, so when a friend decided to sell little Jacko- we snapped him up!